 In some cases, punitive damages might be available.
 Punitive damages exist to punish people for reckless disregard of another person's rights, or conduct that was malicious, willful or oppressive.

 Other forms of relief may also be available.
 Your lawyer can help you determine kind of recovery you can seek.

-Console Mattiacci Law, LLC ǀ Philadelphia Sexual Harassment Lawyers
+Console Mattiacci Law, LLC ǀ Philadelphia and New Jersey Sexual Harassment Lawyers

 You deserve to be compensated if you have been the victim of sexual harassment at the workplace.
 Speak to our dedicated, experienced attorneys at Console Mattiacci Law, LLC about what kind of claim you might have.
 Certain claims have strict deadlines, as little as 180 days.
 It is important to act quickly.
 Call us today at Console Mattiacci Law, LLC to set up a consultation.